-Every Thursday (excluding bank holidays), a volunteer with a van drives to the FareShare depot in Preston and collects the intercepted food.
-This is then driven back to the Kirkby Lonsdale Rugby Club – arriving around 12:30pm – for sorting and sharing.
+Every Thursday (excluding bank holidays), someone from the FareShare depot in Preston collects the intercepted food and delivers it to the Kirkby Lonsdale Rugby Club – arriving around 10:30pm – for sorting and sharing.

-While the food is being collected, a team of 5 volunteers prepare the marquee – setting out tables and cleaning surfaces.
+While waiting for the food to be delivered, Food Club volunteers prepare the Clubhouse – setting out tables and cleaning surfaces.
 When the food delivery arrives into the hall the team works together to sort the boxes and crates, counting items to ensure the sharing of food is planned as fairly as possible, with choices where there is not enough of the same thing for everyone.
 The food is laid out on tables for the next step.

 MEMBER FOOD SHARING

 Food sharing during covid-19 will be carried out in a safe, controlled manner with appropriate measures in place.
-Currently this means pre-packing the bags and leaving them outside the marquee for collection (with a numbered peg to identify the recipient).
-Members (or their representatives) who come to collect do not enter the marquee, but instead collect their bags outside.
+Currently this means members (or their representatives) who come to collect will pack their own bags in the afternoon, ensuring masks are worn, social distancing is in place and hands are sanitised.
 Delivery can be arranged where members are self-isolating – we’ll communicate with you on what time is best – but in general we encourage people to pick up or arrange with friends to collect on their behalf.
-The Food Club is operated entirely for and by its members, so please be as considerate as possible.
+The Food Club is operated entirely for and by its members, so please be as considerate as possible and volunteer when you can.
 When the covid-19 situation eases we envisage a more interactive food club – coffee and cakes and a chance to sit down and chat – for all members.

 HOW DO I BECOME A MEMBER and HOW MUCH DO I PAY?

 You can apply by completing the form HERE (please use the same form if you wish to help but not be a member).
-We ask members (where they can) to pay a £6 annual membership fee and to pay £3 weekly (as recommended by Fareshare).
-If money is an issue that’s also fine, we can support you with food without payment.
+We ask members (where they can) to pay a £6 annual membership fee and to pay £4 weekly or £2 weekly for Community Cupboard members.
 We can also accept donations to support this project for those who wish to help without receiving food.

 As we have over 80 members, we have had to restrict how far we can accept members from, to a 3-mile radius.
 The outer villages of this area include Ireby, Tunstall, Lupton and Mansergh.
 If you are outside the 3 mile radius, we can work to help set up your own food club in your area, just drop us an email at firstname.lastname@example.org.